buchgr/bazel-remote/README.md

 #num_uploaders: 100
 # The maximum number of proxy uploads to queue, before dropping uploads.
 #max_queued_uploads: 1000000
+# The largest blob size that will be accepted, for example 10MB:
+#max_blob_size: 10485760
 #
 #gcs_proxy:
 #  bucket: gcs-bucket